iUkka/ButtonCommander/README.md

 I am sorry, my english is not native language, but i still try to learn it.

 ## Disclaimer
-Script was written for Mattermost v4.8, but may work on other version.
+Script was written for Mattermost v4.8 Team Edition, but may work on other version.
 Script was written for PowerShell v.3.0 (For Windows Server 2008 Std) but still works on PowerShell 5.1

 ## Description
-This backend for [Mattermost](http://www.mattermost.org/) was written for the convenience of running various powershell scripts from slash/custom commands.
+This backend for [Mattermost](http://www.mattermost.org/) was written for the convenience of running various powershell scripts via slash/custom commands.
 Product example, not included to source:
 ![buttoncommanderwho](https://user-images.githubusercontent.com/5823637/43575686-1d451b3e-9650-11e8-8926-8ccb4bfb3390.gif)

 ###### settings.ini
-INI file to control operation of the script has to be in the setting.ini and is located in the folder with the script, or be specified another ini file through the parameters.
+setting.ini must be located in the folder with the script, or be specified through the parameters.
 ```
 .\ButtonCommander.ps1 -Config C:\Users\akorolev\Other\myini.ini
 ```
 The format of the INI file is described in the example file.

 ###### ButtonCommander.ps1
-You can start the service from the command line (with the-Verbose key it is convenient to find problems), the scheduler, the service and in General as soon as it is convenient.
+You can start the service from the command line (with -Verbose key good for debugging), the scheduler, or as service.

 Startup keys:
 ```